 Why are 70 cm ATV repeaters more difficult to build than voice repeaters?
 The wide bandwidth of ATV makes for special filter requirements.
 Response across the 6-MHz passband must be as flat as possible with minimum insertion loss, but response must sharply roll off to reject other users as close as 12 MHz away.
-Special 6 to 10 pole interdigital or combline VSB filters are used to meet the requirement.
-An ATV duplexer can be used to feed one broadband omnidirectional antenna, but an additional VSB filter is needed in the transmitter line for sufficient attenuation to keep noise and IMD product energy from desensing the receiver.
+Special 6 to 10 pole inter-digital or comb-line VSB filters are used to meet the requirement.
+An ATV duplexer can be used to feed one broadband omnidirectional antenna, but an additional VSB filter is needed in the transmitter line for sufficient attenuation to keep noise and IMD product energy from desensitizing the receiver.
+The receiver and possibly the transmitter might also need a low-pass filter to attenuate the third harmonic which can pass through a VSB or band-pass filter with little attenuation and overload the receiver front end.

 A cross-band repeater requires less sophisticated filtering to isolate the transmitter and receiver because of the great frequency separation between the input and output.
 No duplexer is needed, only sufficient antenna spacing or low pass and/or high pass filters.
-In addition, a cross-band repeater makes it easier for users to see their own video.
-Repeater linking is easier too, if the repeater outputs alternate between the 23 cm and 33 cm bands.
+In